How to transfer money from your bank account

 Some of the most common bank transfer methods are:

-- Telephone transfers.
+Telephone transfers.
 Call your bank’s telephone banking service.
-The bank’s customer services representative will guide you through the process - in some cases you may be guided through by an automated recording.
+The bank’s customer services representative will guide you through the process - in some cases you might be guided through by an automated recording.

 What details do you need to transfer money?